'Reassurance needed' after fatal stabbing

 Mr Passmore said: "Everybody needs reassurance and they are right to be concerned."

-Witnesses told police Mr Aitkens was attacked by two men on bicycles on Queen's Way and four or five others joined in.
+Witnesses told police Mr Spencer-Aitkens was attacked by two men on bicycles on Queen's Way and four or five others joined in.

 They continued the attack for some time before fleeing.